 Instructions

-- Grind the flax seeds into a powder.
+- If you do not have ground flax seeds, use a blender, food processor, or a coffee grinder to grind the flax seeds into a powder.
 Add the pumpkin seeds to the blender and pulse until they are smaller chunks.
-Then in a medium bowl mix everything together.
-Let sit for 10 minutes.
+In a medium bowl place the flax seeds, pumpkin seeds, sunflower seeds, sesame seeds, water, and sea salt. and mix together.
+Let this mixture sit for 10 minutes.

-- Line two baking sheets with parchment paper.
+- Line two large baking sheets with parchment paper or a silicone mat.
 Place half the seed mixture on one pan and the rest of the mix on the other pan.
 Spread as thin as possible using a spatula without getting gaps or holes.
 Try to make the edges somewhat straight.

-- Bake the crackers for 8 minutes then remove the pan from the oven and cut into squares, I did 6 long row by 8.
-Bake another 15-18 minutes until crispy to the touch.
+- Bake the crackers for 8 minutes then remove the pan from the oven and cut into squares, I did 6 long rows by 8.
+Place the pans back in the oven and bake for another 15-18 minutes until crispy to the touch.

 Pam